-Progress will be measured against stated milestones and timelines; for Traditional Bridge grants, Year 2 funding will be contingent upon satisfactory review of the 12-month progress report.
+Progress will be measured against milestones and timelines stated in the application; for Traditional Bridge grants, Year 2 funding will be contingent upon satisfactory review of the 12-month progress report.

 A detailed final report must be submitted within 30 days of the approved end date of the project.